-- Are taking any medication to prevent HIV infection these medications may be known by you under the following names: PrEP, PEP, TRUVADA, or DESCOVY. - Have taken such a medication in the past 3 months. - Have EVER taken any medication to treat HIV infection.
+- Are taking any medication by mouth to prevent HIV infection- these medications may be known by you under the following names: PrEP, PEP, TRUVADA, or DESCOVY. - · Have taken such a medication in the past 3 months. - Have received an injection of medication to prevent HIV infection- this medication may be known to you as APRETUDE (i.e., long-acting antiviral PrEP or PEP). - Have received this medication in the past 2 years. - · Have EVER taken any medication to treat HIV infection.